 On its 40th birthday in 1978 ACRL took a giant step forward by convening its first National Conference, distinct from ALA, in Boston.
 The conference featured a three-day program of major addresses and research papers that attracted 2,625 participants.
 Participants praised the conference for focusing on academic librarianship, for stimulating research on the issues facing academic librarianship, and for bringing together librarians with a common professional interest in academic libraries.

-The conference, begun primarily as an outlet for presenting formal research papers, has responded to member interests and changes in the profession by diversifying its content over the years.
-New programming has been developed by adding panel sessions, by inviting noted leaders to write papers on current topics, by adding more opportunities for networking and informal dialogue (e.g., roundtable discussions, dinner with colleagues), and by engaging attendees more actively in the learning process (e.g., workshops and Cyber Zed Shed).
+The conference, now held every odd year, begun primarily as an outlet for presenting formal research papers, has responded to member interests and changes in the profession by diversifying its content over the years and attracting a more global audience.
+ACRL dropped the “National” from the Conference name in 2011, as the conference welcomes attendees from over 26 countries.
+New programming has been developed by adding panel sessions, by inviting noted leaders to present on current topics, by adding more opportunities for networking and informal dialogue (e.g., roundtable discussions, dinner with colleagues, yoga, art lounge), and by engaging attendees more actively in the learning process with a wider range of session formats.
 The 1999 National Conference offered first ever “conference-within-a-conference” on the topic of student learning and the first live Web broadcast.
-The 2005 conference saw the first fully-fledged Virtual Conference offered in conjunction with a National Conference.
+The 2005 conference saw the first full- fledged Virtual Conference offered in conjunction with a National Conference.
+The 2007 conference held the first Cyber Zed Shed, now known as TechConnect Presentations that demonstrate technology-related innovations.

 Interest in presenting at the conference has steadily increased since 1978.
-44 contributed papers, 36 panel sessions, 7 preconferences, 11 workshops, 157 poster sessions, and 99 roundtable discussions, for example, were presented at the 2007 conference.
+Typically, the conference will feature about 90 contributed papers, 70 panel sessions, 6-7 preconferences, 16-20 workshops, 20 TechConnect presentations, 200 poster sessions, and 100 roundtable discussions.
 Acceptance rate, on average, has been around 20-30%, depending on the proposal type.
-Attendance at the conference has climbed over the past few years with the most recent conference in Baltimore in 2007 setting a new record of 4,784 attendees.
-Web broadcasts of selected sessions have been available on demand to broaden the reach of sessions to those unable to attend.
-ACRL also launched its first Virtual Conference online community in 2005 and continued the practice for the 2007 and 2009 conferences.
+Attendance at the conference has climbed over the past few years with nearly 3,500 attendees, 1,000 exhibitors and 300 - 500 virtual participants for each biennial conference.
+Slidecast recordings have been available on demand to broaden the reach to those unable to attend or those who want to review F2F content again after the conference.
+ACRL also launched its first Virtual Conference online community in 2005 and has continued the practice since to allow attendees the opportunity connect and access the conference content for up to one year after the event.
+ACRL will pilot electronic posters at ACRL 2019; electronic posters will be available for the first time post-conference as part of the Virtual Conference.

-With the quantity of information growing exponentially and the expansion of technology into all aspects of the educational process, higher education is looking for those who can lead the way in utilizing these new tools wisely and navigate the numerous challenges facing us all.
-It is more important than ever for academic librarians to step up and guide administrators, faculty and students through the minefields of this new information environment.
+With the quantity of information growing exponentially and the expansion of technology into all aspects of the educational process, higher education is looking for those who can lead the way in using these new tools wisely and navigate the numerous challenges facing us all.
+It is more important than ever for academic librarians to step up and guide administrators, faculty and students through this new information environment.

 ACRL takes its responsibilities for developing leaders seriously.
-Since 1999, it has partnered with the Harvard University Graduate School of Education to offer a 5-day institute designed to increase the ability of library directors to lead and manage.
+Since 1999, it has partnered with the Harvard University Graduate School of Education to offer a five-day institute designed to increase the ability of library directors to lead and manage.
 The Institute helps participants to assess their own leadership capabilities and to analyze how well their own organizations are positioned to meet current and future challenges.
 Sessions focus on such topics as managing change, human resources, applying technology, team building and staff motivation.
 Learning is through the case study method.
-Typically, ACRL has held reunions for the alumni of this program at the Midwinter Meeting.
-In addition, ACRL partnered with Harvard to offer the Advanced Leadership Institute for Senior Academic Liaisons.
+ACRL held reunions for the alumni of this program at the Midwinter Meeting during the early/mid-2000s and reoffered the reunion at the 2017 and 2018 Midwinter Meetings.
+In addition, ACRL partnered with Harvard to offer the Advanced Leadership Institute for Senior Academic Librarians.
 This new institute was designed exclusively for senior library leaders and alumni of the Leadership Institute for Academic Librarians and addressed critical leadership issues including collaboration and alliances, influence and leadership, managing expectations of presidents and provosts, and the future role of the academic library.
 The program was offered in March 2008.
+While programmatically successful, the recessionary economy dampened registration for the March 2010 session and it was cancelled, but was held in March 2012.

-In addition, ACRL collaborated with six other higher education associations to offer the 2008 Women’s Leadership Institute in December 2008.
+In addition, ACRL collaborated with six other higher education associations to offer the Women’s Leadership Institute in December 2008.
 This unique program brought together mid-level administrators from across campus functions to share experiences, develop a better understanding of the campus as a workplace and culture, and create new networks and networking skills.
+The success of this endeavor led the associations to offer it the program again and ACRL has participated annually since the initial offering.
+The next Women’s Leadership Institute will be offered July 28, 2019–August 2, 2019.

 Mentoring and Training Programs